u-satoru/URP3D_Base01/Assets/Plugins/Demigiant/DOTween/readme.txt

-DOTween and DOTween Pro are copyright (c) 2014-2018 Daniele Giardini - Demigiant
+﻿DOTween and DOTween Pro are copyright (c) 2014-2018 Daniele Giardini - Demigiant

 // IMPORTANT!!! /////////////////////////////////////////////
 // Upgrading DOTween from versions older than 1.2.000 ///////